codediodeio/geofirex/README.md

 const geo = geofirex.init(firebase);
 ```

-First, you'll need to add some geolocation data in your databse.
+First, you'll need to add some geolocation data in your database.
 A `collection` creates a reference to Firestore (just like the SDK), but with some extra geoquery features.
 The `geohash` method returns a class that helps you create geolocation data.

 ```ts
 const cities = geo.collection('cities');